-On completion of the “Intro to Coding” course students should have learnt:
+On completion of the “Intro to Digital” course, applicants should have learnt:

 General digital skills such as how to search and how to find useful resources.